dotnet/csharplang/proposals/improved-interpolated-strings.md

 1. Member lookup for members with the name `Create` is performed on `T`.
 The resulting method group is called `M`.
 2. The argument list `A` is constructed as follows:
     1. The first two arguments are integer constants, representing the literal length of the `i`, and the number of _interpolation_ components in the `i`, respectively.
-    2. If `i` is used as an argument to some parameter `pi` in method `M1`, and parameter `pi` is attributed with `System.Runtime.CompilerServices.InterpolatedStringBuilderAttribute`, then for every name `Argx` in the `Arguments` array of that attribute the compiler matches it to a parameter `px` that has the same name.
+    2. If `i` is used as an argument to some parameter `pi` in method `M1`, and parameter `pi` is attributed with `System.Runtime.CompilerServices.InterpolatedStringBuilderArgumentAttribute`, then for every name `Argx` in the `Arguments` array of that attribute the compiler matches it to a parameter `px` that has the same name.
 The empty string is matched to the receiver of `M1`.
         * If any `Argx` is not able to be matched to a parameter of `M1`, or an `Argx` requests the receiver of `M1` and `M1` is a static method, an error is produced and no further